 Kathy Giusti is a business leader and a healthcare disrupter.
-She is a multiple myeloma patient and is the Founder and Chief Mission Officer of the Multiple Myeloma Research Foundation (the MMRF).
-She Co-Chairs the Harvard Business School (HBS) Kraft Precision Medicine Accelerator, which she helped found, as a Senior Fellow at Harvard Business School.
+She is a two-time cancer survivor, having been diagnosed with multiple myeloma and breast cancer.
+Kathy co-founded the Multiple Myeloma Research Foundation (MMRF) where she served as CEO and President for nearly two decades.
+She also co-chaired the HBS Kraft Precision Medicine Accelerator, which she helped found as a Senior Fellow at Harvard Business School.

 Kathy is recognized as a pioneer in precision medicine, having seen its vast potential in oncology and other diseases.
 She uses her patient experience and business acumen to drive science faster with innovative models across registries, big data, clinical trials, and venture.
 Kathy is a champion of patient engagement, encouraging each patient to take initiative to optimize their own care.

 Kathy has been named one of Time magazine’s 100 Most Influential People in the World and was ranked #19 on Fortune’s list of the World’s 50 Greatest Leaders.
 She has been featured in the Wall Street Journal, the New York Times, and Fast Company, and on the Today Show, Bloomberg, and CNN.

 In 1998, soon after being diagnosed with multiple myeloma and given three years to live, Kathy founded the MMRF with her identical twin sister, Karen Andrews.
 At the time, there were no new treatments in the multiple myeloma pipeline.
 Having worked in leadership positions in the pharmaceutical industry, Kathy understood the industry’s scientific capabilities.
 But as a patient, Kathy had experienced the broken, dysfunctional healthcare system—and was motivated to use her knowledge and experience to change it.